The Fall of the Damned

-The Fall of the Damned, alternately known as The Fall of the Rebel Angels is a monumental c.
-1620 religious painting by Peter Paul Rubens.
-It features a jumble of the bodies of the damned, hurled into abyss by archangel Michael and accompanying angels.
+The Fall of the Damned, alternately known as The Fall of the Rebel Angels, is a monumental religious painting by Peter Paul Rubens dated around 1620.
+It depicts a jumble of the bodies of the damned, hurled into the abyss by archangel Michael and accompanying angels.

-In 1959, an art vandal threw an acid on the painting.
-According to him, he did not directly destroy the work, but the acid "relieves one from the work of destruction".
+In 1959, an art vandal threw acid on the painting.
+He said he did not directly destroy the work, as the acid "relieves one from the work of destruction."

 Sketch

 The sketch of The Fall of the Damned was made in black and red chalks, with a grey wash and is kept in the British Museum.
-It is assumed to be the work of a studio assistant, which Rubens then went over with brush and oil colour.
+It is assumed to be the work of a studio assistant, which Rubens then went over with a brush and oil colour.
 The dramatic chiaroscuro of the human forms and clouds emphasizes the darkness into which these figures fall, far from the heavenly light above.